 - Spoon or drizzle caramel sauce over each brownie.
 Top with pecan halves.

 NOTE: You will have some of the caramel-pecan mixture left over.
-You can freeze it in a plastic container to save for another time.
+You can freeze it in a plastic container to save for another time or use.